Who is at risk?

 Meningitis is often thought of as a disease that only affects babies and young children.
 But the truth is that meningitis can affect anyone of any age, with the risk increasing in older adults as our immune systems weaken as we get older.

 To find out more about meningitis in adults, please download an awareness pack or request a printed copy.

 What is meningitis?

 The most common causes of meningitis are bacteria and viruses.

 Bacterial meningitis can be fatal and needs rapid admission to hospital and urgent medical treatment.
-Whilst most people will make a good recovery, around 10% will die and 15% will be left with life-long disabilities.
+Whilst most people will make a good recovery, around 10% will die and some will be left with life-long disabilities.